ryasmi/Graph/README.md

 **Arguments**
 * {Array} nodes: An array of nodes.
 * {Object} options: A object containing options that change the configuration of the graph.
     * {String} parentsKey: Sets the key to be used for finding parents.
+Defaults to `"parents"`.
     * {String} childrenKey: Sets the key to be used for finding children.
+Defaults to `"children"`.

 **Returns**
 {Object} graph: A structure that can be manipulated like a graph.